 On January 8, 2013, we acquired the remaining 37% interest of our majority-owned subsidiary, Brightcove Kabushiki Kaisha, or Brightcove KK, a Japanese joint venture which was formed on July 18, 2008.
 The purchase price of the remaining equity interest was approximately \$1.1 million and was funded by cash on hand.
-Given that we now own 100% of Brightcove KK, we will continue to consolidate Brightcove KK for financial reporting purposes, however, commencing on January 8, 2013, we no longer record a non-controlling interest in the consolidated statements of operations.
+Given that we own 100% of Brightcove KK, we will continue to consolidate Brightcove KK for financial reporting purposes, however, commencing on January 8, 2013, we no longer record a non-controlling interest in the consolidated statements of operations.

-On January 31, 2014, we acquired substantially all of the assets of Unicom Media, Inc. and certain of its subsidiaries, or Unicom, a provider of cloud video ad insertion technology, for total consideration of approximately \$40.1 million, which was funded by cash on hand of \$9.5 million and 2,850,547 shares of our common stock.
-The results of operations of Unicom will be consolidated with our results of operations beginning on January 31, 2014, the closing date of the transaction.
+On January 31, 2014, we acquired substantially all of the assets of Unicorn Media, Inc. and certain of its subsidiaries, or Unicorn, a provider of cloud video ad insertion technology, for total consideration of approximately \$39.7 million, which was funded by cash on hand of \$9.1 million and 2,850,547 shares of our common stock.
+The results of operations of Unicorn have been consolidated with our results of operations beginning on January 31, 2014, the closing date of the transaction.